Construction of two-dimensional quantum field models through Longo-Witten endomorphisms: Realization as deformed fields and scattering theory

 This two-particle S-matrix is nontrivial only between different components.
 One could say that the interaction occurs only between particles of different species but there is no self-interaction.
 This is clear also from the construction: one component remains unchanged and the other component is just shifted by a unitary equivalence, thus the twisting exists only between different components.

-With the help of the analysis \cite{LS12}, we have the following. \begin{theorem} The triple $(\Mtcs,\Ttc,\Omtc)$ is strictly local and the corresponding Haag-Kastler net is asymptotically complete and interacting and the S-matrix is factorizing and its two-particle S-matrix is given as above. \end{theorem}
+With the help of the analysis \cite{LS12}, we have the following since we see below that our von Neumann algebra is generated by those wedge-local fields. \begin{theorem} The triple $(\Mtcs,\Ttc,\Omtc)$ is strictly local and the corresponding Haag-Kastler net is asymptotically complete and interacting and the S-matrix is factorizing and its two-particle S-matrix is given as above. \end{theorem}